What is Radial Tunnel Syndrome

 If You Believe You Have Radial Tunnel Syndrome, Contact HandSport Surgery Institute

 Please contact us as soon as possible to schedule an appointment with our talented team.
-People experiencing radial tunnel syndrome should be evaluated to try and prevent further injury and mobility issues.
+People experiencing radial tunnel syndrome should be evaluated to try and minimize the risks for further injury and mobility issues.
 If you have been injured, it’s important to be evaluated by a highly skilled professional.
-Call Drs.
-Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your arm.
+Call Dr. Mark Pruzansky and Dr. Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your arm.